Login Sign in

 Slowly Create Some Distance

-Before you head out for a full day back in the office, start to slowly get your pet used to you leaving the house more frequently.
+Before you leave your pet alone for longer stretches, start to slowly get your pet used to you leaving the house more frequently.
 This could be for a few minutes to go for a walk around the block or a half a day as you take a safe day trip or plan an outdoor picnic.
 Make sure to keep exits and returns low key.
 Don’t greet your dog or cat with a big fan fare when you arrive home.
-Getting your pet used to you leaving and returning will help put their minds at ease if and when you go back to work.
+Getting your pet used to you leaving and returning will help put their minds at ease.

 Don’t Rule Out a Vet Visit